Ji Young Park

 |Washington, DC||v. +1.202.420.2578||f. +1.202.420.2201|

-Ms. Park concentrates her practice on patent litigation in the hi-tech sphere.
-Her area of practice relates to the latest technology in the energy industry, as well as the consumer electronic industry.
-She is actively involved with district court litigations in multiple districts and participates in all aspects of patent litigation, including conducting discovery, drafting and responding to motions, researching case law and writing briefs, developing case strategy, and attending trials.
+She is actively involved with district court litigations in multiple districts and participates in all aspects of litigation.
 Her work has included analysis of patents and technologies on telecommunication standards, semiconductors, electricity distribution system, and mobile handsets.

 COMMUNITY SERVICE & AFFILIATIONS